jrpool/async-timer-demos/README.md

 - In version 3, the declaration of `timer` and the definition of the anonymous function that will clear the timer occur in the very same statement.

 The execution order in version 3 may seem counterintuitive.
 On its face, it looks as if `timer` is declared and defined only after the invocation of `setInterval` has been evaluated by the JavaScript compiler.
-Otherwise, the compiler would not know what value to assign to `timer`.
-If that were true, then the compiler would need to reject the appearance of `timer` within the invocation, because `timer` would not yet exist.
+If so, then the compiler could know what value to assign to `timer`.
+The compiler would need to reject the appearance of `timer` within the invocation, because `timer` would not yet exist.

 Version 3 runs correctly, however, because the execution order differs from how it may seem.
 A statement of the form `const timer = setInterval(…);` is compiled as if it were 2 statements followed by a contract prohibiting any reassignment on pain of type error: